Quality Aquarium Feed

-QUALITY GOLD is a highly nutritious and protein enriched fish food formula to provide optimal health, growth and color for all your aquarium fish.
+Quality Feeds Ltd is the pioneer in aquarium feed in Bangladesh, being the first to produce and market high grade aquarium feed in the country.
+Our Aquarium feed is a high nutrition and protein enriched fish food formula to provide optimal health, growth and color for all your aquarium fish.

 Our cutting edge laboratories and production system, paired with highly trained scientists guarantees, that every time you purchase our feed, you are purchasing years of research and development packed and sealed for your aquarium fish.
-Along with a full amino profile, Quality Gold is also enriched with all the essential vitamins and minerals that your fish needs to maintain a healthy, balanced and long life.
+Along with a full amino profile, our feed is also enriched with all the essential vitamins and minerals that your fish needs to maintain a healthy, balanced and long life.

 Copper, Iron, Manganese, Zinc, Iodine, Selenium